AndyRoush/bamazon/README.md

 The total_profit column should be calculated on the fly using the difference between over_head_costs and product_sales. total_profit should not be stored in any database.
 You should use a custom alias.
 If you can't get the table to display properly after a few hours, then feel free to go back and just add total_profit to the departments table.

-Hint: You may need to look into aliases in MySQL.
-Hint: You may need to look into GROUP BYs.
-Hint: You may need to look into JOINS.
-HINT: There may be an NPM package that can log the table to the console.
-What's is it?
-Good question :)